ovh/docs/pages/platform/databases/m3aggregator_01_capabilities/guide.fr-fr.md

 Your choice of plan affects the number of nodes your cluster can run.

 > [!primary]
-> Be aware that you will be able to upgrade your plan but will not be able to downgrade it afterwards.
+> Be aware that you will be able to upgrade your plan but you won't be able to downgrade it afterwards.

 #### Nodes and replicas